HOW TO USE COLORED COCOA BUTTER

 - Allow cocoa butter colors to set up before layering

-- Depending on the design you are trying to achieve, start with the lightest color and work up to the darkest, or vise versa.
+- Depending on the design you are trying to achieve, start with the lightest color and work up to the darkest, or vice versa.

 - Back colors with white cocoa butter color for an extra pop of color

 - Mix colors together to make your own unique color

 - Add white cocoa butter color to other colors to create your own pastel shades.

 - If cocoa butter is thrown out of temper, simply re-temper to reuse

 - Make your own stamps using rubber stamps, flood them with cocoa butter and stamp away on moulds, acetate sheets, etc.

 - Use a warming box to keep colors in a tempered liquid state

 - Run plain Cocoa Butter through your airbrush gun to clean it out before switching colors.

 Color Chart comparing colors between a dark background and backed with white.